Shock-headed Peter & other Classics

 They shot the blackbirds, because they pecked the fruit; and killed the hedgehogs, lest they should suck the cows; they poisoned the crickets for eating the crumbs in the kitchen; and smothered the cicadas, which used to sing all summer in the lime-trees.

 Their fertile valley in Austria becomes a wasteland and is cursed by the Southwest Wind (illustration by Richard Doyle).
 To break the curse the brothers must take holy water up a mountain to the Golden River, but they fail to help the people they meet on the journey: “The water which has been refused to the cry of the weary and dying is unholy, though it had been blessed by every saint in heaven.”
 But a third, younger, brother gives the holy water away to needy people and as a result is saved from the fate of his brothers.

-Ruskin was a Victorian thinker who Tolstoy described as, “one of the most remarkable men… of all countries and times.”
-He’s certainly very quotable: “When love and skill work together, expect a masterpiece.”
+Ruskin was a Victorian polymath who Tolstoy described as, “one of the most remarkable men… of all countries and times.”
 Here’s a cool version of his story by the Californian Theater Center.

 Penguin has published the Complete Fairy Tales.
 From the intro:

 MacDonald’s fairy tales can tantalize us as powerfully as the most enigmatic parables of Kafka or Borges.

 4. Alice in Wonderland (1865) and Through the Looking Glass (1871) by Lewis Carroll were the first children’s novels to create a complete fantasy world.
 The concept challenged the model of children’s literature of its time.
 Before Alice, children’s books were mostly religious or moralistic.
 The Alice books are infused with parody of Victorian society, word play, anarchy, and creepy characters courtesy of Tenniel’s illustrations, of which the knitting sheep (left) is my favourite.